HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy

-The therapist's replies are evaluated from three aspects (empathy, logical coherence, and guidance) and an overall score \citet{larsson2016using}, with each evaluation metric score ranging from 0 to 3.
+\textbf{Logical Coherence.} Logical coherence is of high necessity in therapeutic interactions~\citep{ledley2011making} and is one of the primary factors contributing to successful CBT interventions, as established through clinical trials~\citep{mcleod2018development}.

+\textbf{Guidance.} Guidance is of great importance in facilitating effective therapeutic processes~\citep{ledley2011making}.
+Guidance ensures that therapy sessions are structured and purposeful, leading to better outcomes for patients.

+\textbf{Scoring Criteria.} The scoring strategy employed in our paper draws from established measures~\citep{brown2018global,muse2017development}.
+These instruments have been developed and validated through rigorous psychometric evaluations, providing a reliable framework for assessing therapist competence and adherence to core cognitive behavioral therapy principles.
+By leveraging these validated measures, our scoring criteria maintain robust theoretical foundations and ensure the validity and reliability of our evaluation process.

 Specific results are presented in Table \ref{table:training-evaluation} and the Inter-Annotator Agreement (IAA) report is shown in Table \ref{table:IAA}.
 The experimental findings indicate that our training data exhibit high empathy and strong logic.
 Given the diverse needs of different clients, some seek merely a platform for expression, expecting the psychotherapist to play a listening role.
 In such instances, the psychotherapist's role in giving guidance and advice is diminished.
 Furthermore, overly directive guidance risks becoming preachy, making a guidance level of around 2 an excellent balance.
 Considering the overall assessment, we can conclude that the training set is of high quality.